How to Use the Debt Snowflake Method to Get Out of Debt Faster

 Consider the debt snowflake strategy for tackling debt.
-Unlike it’s better-known siblings, the snowflake method doesn’t involve a structured budgeting system for paying down your debt.
-However, it also doesn’t offer the end goal — eliminating specific debts — like snowball and avalanche aim to do.
+Unlike its better-known siblings, the snowflake method doesn’t involve a structured budgeting system for paying down your debt — think of it more like an easy way to throw a little extra money toward your debt.

 How Does the Debt Snowflake Method Work?

-- The avalanche method organizes your payments by prioritizing debts with the highest interest rates first and putting as much money toward paying off that balance first.
+- The avalanche method prioritizes paying off debts with the highest interest rates first.
+After the biggest balance is paid off, you move on to the next-highest interest debt, and so on.
 It’s the best way to save the most money on interest as you’re paying down your debt.

 - For the snowball method, you pay off the smallest amount of debt first, then work your way up through paying off progressively larger debts.
 It’s great for people who are motivated by small wins as they watch individual debts disappear faster.

-Both options involve creating schedules for making payments and putting any money toward the targeted goal — not so much with the snowflake.
+Both options involve creating schedules for making payments and putting any money toward the targeted goal — that’s not the case with the debt snowflake method.

 Accumulation is the key to making snowflake work.
 It requires you to realize all the ways you can save and/or make extra money each day — above and beyond your usual strategies.

 On your drive to work, you stop for a jumbo coffee that costs $6.
 If you downsize to a medium for $5, you save $1.